 Barnesville is a somewhat small city located in the state of Georgia.
 With a population of 6,625 people and two constituent neighborhoods, Barnesville is the 114th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barnesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Barnesville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Barnesville who work in office and administrative support (18.74%), sales jobs (16.42%), and management occupations (10.25%).
+Unlike some cities, Barnesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Barnesville are a mix of both white- and blue-collar jobs.
+Overall, Barnesville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Barnesville who work in office and administrative support (13.91%), sales jobs (11.56%), and management occupations (10.01%).

-As is often the case in a small city, Barnesville doesn't have a public transportation system that people use for their commute.
+Barnesville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Barnesville in 2010 was $15,076, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $60,304 for a family of four.
+The per capita income in Barnesville in 2010 was $14,918, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $59,672 for a family of four.
+Barnesville also has one of the higher rates of people living in poverty in the nation, with 33.34% of its population below the federal poverty line.

 The most common language spoken in Barnesville is English.
 Other important languages spoken here include Spanish and Chinese.